 Publish a telemetry stream

 Open one track per topic andwrite raw CDR.
-Best-effort by default — perfect
+Delivery is best-effort by

-for high-rate pose / odometry where the freshest sample wins.
+default.
+This is good for high-rate pose / odometry, where the freshest

 Send a teleop command

 Commands go cloud → robot onrobot/<id>/ctl.
-Use the reliable lane so a stop
+Use the reliable lane so the

 Subscribe to a robot’s telemetry from the cloud

 The callback receives the raw CDR and the wire type name.
-Guard on the type name before decoding.Have the robot receive commands
+Check the type name before you decode.Have the robot receive commands

-On the robot (or the on-robot bridge), subscribe the command track and apply each message to the local actuator stack.Pick the right QoS lane
+On the robot (or the on-robot bridge), subscribe to the command track.
+Apply each message to the local actuator stack.Pick the right QoS lane

-Reliable for things that must arrive (commands, maps, goals); best-effort for high-rate sensors where latency beats completeness.Latch a value for late subscribers
+Use reliable for data that must arrive: commands, maps, goals.
+Use best-effort for high-rate sensors, where low latency is more important than completeness.Latch a value for late subscribers

-transient_local makes the relay retain the last group(s), so a dashboard that
+transient_local makes the relay retain the last group(s).
+A dashboard that

 Override priority per message

-The QoS reliability sets a default send priority; override it on a singlewrite to push an urgent frame ahead of the queue (0 highest, 255 lowest).
+The QoS reliability sets a default send priority.
+Override it on a singlewrite to move an urgent frame ahead of the queue (0 highest, 255

 Demux across languages

-The type-name prefix means a Python publisher and a TypeScript subscriber agree with no schema registry.
+The type-name prefix lets a Python publisher and a TypeScript subscriber agree with no schema registry.
 Publish from Python:("nav_msgs/msg/Odometry", cdr)

 unchanged.